 Hands up if you sat back and reflected that business was so much easier when you were much smaller!
 How many times have you seen your friends and colleagues run a profitable solopreneur business only to find their profits dropped when they grow their business?
 And when your own business grew, you found yourself working crazy hours just to pay for all those back-office costs – the receptionist, bookkeeper, filing clerk, etc. You want to grow your business not your back-office!

-As you go through the Struggle Zone, you come to this realisation that there’s A LOT of work that has to be done if you want to grow your business.
+As you go through the Struggle Zone (which I covered in the last blog), you come to this realisation that there’s A LOT of work that has to be done if you want to grow your business.

 As a business owner, you KNOW

 - You have to have a social media presence.
 You know you’re supposed to post interesting content and connect with your audience on your Facebook page.
 You know you have to get online.

 - You have to look after your customers

 - You have to put in place a referral system or you will end up with the dreaded feast and famine cycle that so many entrepreneurs suffer from.